james2406/CodeFirstGirls-York2016/6-ajax/README.md

 We connect to an API using AJAX.
 AJAX stands for Asynchronous Javascript and XML and supports partial updates to pages without having to post the entire page back to the server.

 There are plenty of options for AJAX.
 The two most notable are Microsoft's ASP.NET AJAX (formerly Atlas) and jQuery (which we'll be using!).
-It is is easy to set up with jQuery, and allows very granular control over the querying and updating of your page
+It is easy to set up with jQuery and allows very granular control over the querying and updating of your page

-To make an ajax request we start by writting some jQuery
+To make an ajax request we start by writing some jQuery

 ```
 $.ajax();
 ```

-We then give it an object, which will be it's options
+We then give it an object, which will be its options

 ```
 $.ajax({